csev/cc4e/book/chap07.md

     prog | anotherprog

-puts the standard output of _prog_ into the standard input of _otherprog._ Again, _prog_ is not aware of the redirection.
+puts the standard output of `prog` into the standard input of `otherprog`.
+Again, `prog` is not aware of the redirection.

 Output produced by `printf` also finds its way to the standard output, and calls to `putchar` and `printf` may be interleaved.